Rezuan-Ahmed-git/my-own-css-framework/README.md

 # My Own CSS Framework

-I have attempted to create a CSS Framework to learn how the other Frameworks(like bootstrap, tailwind, etc.) work behind the scene.
+I have attempted to create a CSS Framework or Library to learn how the other Frameworks(like bootstrap, tailwind, etc.) work behind the scene.
 I am astonished to discover the power of SASS.

 ## Demo live link